efene/efene.github.io/source/toolbox.rst

 Efene Toolbox
 =============

-A list of tools and libraries that are useful for efene projects.
+A list of tools and libraries that are useful for efene and erlang projects.

 .. contents::
    :local: